openthread/openthread/src/posix/README.md

          POSIX                                          Chip
 ```

-## Build POSIX CLI
+## Build

 ```sh
 ./script/cmake-build posix
 ```

-If built successfully, the binary should be found at: `build/posix/src/posix/ot-cli`.
+If built successfully, the binary should be found at: `build/posix/src/posix/ot-daemon`.

 ## Transceivers on different platforms